 The conservative bounding of by is somewhat unsatisfying since it adds a whole term purely to conservatively bound the sum of various higher powers of .
 Higham (2002, Section 3.1) gives an approach to more tightly bound products of error terms.
 If we have , it can be shown that this value is bounded by , where

-as long as (which will certainly be the case for the calculations we’re considering).
+as long as (which will certainly be the case for the calculations we consider).
 Note that the denominator of this expression will be just less than one for reasonable values, so it just barely increases to achieve a conservative bound.

 We will denote this bound by :

-Using the notation, our bound on the error of the sum of the four values is
+Using the notation, our bound on the error of the first sum of four values is

 An advantage of this approach is that quotients of terms can also be bounded with the function.
 Given